the1lab/1lab/src/Data/Wellfounded/W.lagda.md

 is to exhaustively check that all the subtrees are equal, which is possible as all branching factors are finite.[^1]

+[^1]:
-[^1]: This call to `holds? (∀ bx → f bx ≡ g bx)` involves a few layers of instance resolution.
-Agda starts by using the `Listing→Π-dec` instance, which transforms the goal to `Dec (f bx ≡ g bx)`.
+    This call to `holds? (∀ bx → f bx ≡ g bx)` involves a few layers of instance resolution.
+Mikan starts by using the `Listing→Π-dec` instance, which transforms the goal to `Dec (f bx ≡ g bx)`.
 We can then recursively use the instance we are currently writing to determine if `f bx ≡ g bx`: this passes the termination checker, as `f bx` and `g bx` are structurally recursive calls.

 However, there is a minor snag here: we want to compare equality of `f : B x → W A B` and `g : B y → W A B`, yet their types differ: `f`